FelixEmmerich/WEKIT/WEKIT/Assets/StreamingAssets/WEKIT Readme.txt

 								The zip and compound archive toggles on the left can be used to save the data as a standalone zip archive or as an entry in a zip archive with other replays (In this case, the name of the archive is specified via a text field).
 Zip archives are smaller than regular files but take more time to save and load.
-Files are located at Unity's persistent datapath.
+Files are located at Unity's StreamingAssets path which is visible in the editor and included in builds.
-								For windows this path is C:\Users\[Username]\AppData\LocalLow\OUNL\WEKIT.
-								If you are unsure about the file location on your OS, simply run the application from the Unity editor; the file location will be logged to the console upon starting the application.

   ___ ___ _____ _   _ ___
  / __| __|_   _| | | | _ \